Welcome to the Prader-Willi Syndrome Association of New Zealand

 Charlotte has a teenage daughter with PWS and lives in The Hutt Valley, near Wellington.
 She worked in insurance before becoming a parent of four children.

-Jo Davies, Administration Manager
+Jo Davies, Operations Manager

 Jo has a teenage son with PWS and lives on the Kapiti Coast, near Wellington.
 She has previously worked as primary school teacher.

 Cindy has an adult daughter with PWS and lives in Picton.
 She has lots of experience of working in the carer support and residential care sectors.